matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 invoked using the room ID and the event ID of the new member event.

-The resident homeserver then accepts this event into the room's event graph, and responds to the joining server with the full set of state for the newly joined room.
+The resident homeserver then accepts this event into the room's event graph, and responds to the joining server with the full set of state for the newly-joined room.
 This is returned as a two-element list, whose first element is the integer 200, and whose second element is an object which contains the following keys:

 ======================== ============ =========================================